prashantsmore/xtreamteam/README.md

 Build Contact and Support Page : ESTIMATION 13
 Story: As a App User (Families, NPO, Donors), I need to be able to contact someone with any questions about the app Acceptance Criteria: Page is created with contact form that emails contents of form to dedicated email addresss.
+Page layout follows home page design.

 Web Security : ESTIMATION 34
 Story: As an App User, I need to know that my personal and financial data is secure